Overview+grey.png

 Our main competences – surface physics and chemistry – are located within the realm of fundamental research, but we have a long tradition of developing basic research results into real-world technological applications.
 It is part of our mission to assist internal and external partners in technology development with our know-how and experience.
 To this end, we collaborate with academic and governmental research labs and industrial companies worldwide.

-We are organised in three groups that cover research topics such as carbon nanomaterialsfunctional surfaces and 2D quantum materials, both from an experimental point of view and via atomistic simulations as well as in terms of device applications.
+We are organised in five groups that cover research topics such as carbon nanomaterials, quantum magnetism2D quantum materials and chiral surfaces, both from an experimental point of view and via atomistic simulations as well as in terms of device applications.
 Our research interests cover a wide range of topics at the interface of materials science, surface physics and chemistry, with a particular focus on low-dimensional organic & carbon-based materials.
 We follow different experimental approaches, but with a core activity on surface physical and chemical investigations, in particular by means of scanning probe techniques (STM/STS/nc-AFM) and photoelectron-based methods such as XPS, ARPES and XPD, complemented by theory and atomistic simulations.
 Within a transversal research project, we are currently focusing on the development of a carbon-based nanomaterials platform for next-generation quantum technology applications.

 NEWS